phlogisticfugu/bradito.me-site/src/content/blog/dont-jeopardize-your-rag.md

 It can be used to efficiently generate questions from thousands of document chunks at a time, without having to worry about rate limits or throttling of the API.

+Ready to implement Generative AI in your own company operations?
+Contact us at [Novex AI](https://novex.ai/) to tailor an effective solution that fits your needs.

 ---

 Cover photo by [Jon Tyson](https://unsplash.com/@jontyson?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)